MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 Not all features or changes have the potential to impact your security or compliance stature, so it might not be necessary to deeply analyze every single change.
 For changes that are impactful, we provide configuration options for controlling related features.
 To help users adopt new features, by default, these changes are generally on - action is required on your part to disable or limit these features.

 The ability to control impactful changes is a differentiator offered by Microsoft.
 The technology industry is predominantly focused on innovation, which is generally assumed to have positive impact on users.
-It is not common to find granularity of control over these innovations offered by technology leaders or other cloud providers.
+It isn't common to find granularity of control over these innovations offered by technology leaders or other cloud providers.
 By respecting your right to control most impactful changes, we're demonstrating our commitment to partnership and ultimately your success.
 Furthermore, we're committed to improving the overall change experience.
 By providing transparency into our change process, procedures, and roadmap, and by monitoring customer feedback, we want to enable our customers to evaluate and deploy the rapidly increasing volume of updates that we release.

 ### Challenges

 From industry observations, feedback, and supporting data, we've identified a key challenge that our customers face when they apply highly restrictive change ingestion models to the continuous release policy of Microsoft 365.
 The challenge lies in how frequently Microsoft updates services in the modern cloud.
 To illustrate the challenge, assume that Microsoft pushes 720 changes per year, released linearly.
 If these changes are restricted for evaluation, IT departments that are gating changes could be behind up to 60 changes after the first month.
 The resulting backlog of changes heightens the entropy in the environment and prevents users from utilizing the latest features and updates.
-The question becomes: is the organization capable of processing these rapid changes according to existing procedures or are changes left disabled because they cannot match the pace of release?
+The question becomes: is the organization capable of processing these rapid changes according to existing procedures or are changes left disabled because they can't match the pace of release?

 > [!IMPORTANT]
 > "Is the organization capable of processing these rapid changes according to existing procedures or are changes left disabled because they cannot match the pace of release?"